 Registered Charity 1010093

-For over 20 years the HGT has been actively involved in researching historic landscapes in Hertfordshire, protecting them for future generations to enjoy and, through our education work, encouraging children and schools to get involved with horticulture.
+Since its foundation over 25 years ago, the Trust has been actively involved in researching historic landscapes in Hertfordshire, protecting them for future generations to enjoy and, through our education work, encouraging children and schools to get involved with horticulture.
 We also run a popular programme of outings, lectures and fundraising events for members.
 Please read more of what we do on this website.

 Researching into the county’s historic parks and gardens to build